-As most of you know, well my regular readers do, I am a huge fan of dolls.
-I have them in all sizes and shades of colors and even nationalities.
-There is nothing like having a best friend that you can take along everywhere you go and the best thing is that she never leaves you.
-Well that is only if you put her in a safe place that you can remember.
-I’m like most pre-schoolers, I play with something and leave it where I was playing and forget all about it until I need it again.
+As most of you know, or at least my regular readers do, I am a huge fan of dolls.
+I have them in all sizes and shades of color and even nationalities.
+There is nothing like having a best friend that you can take along everywhere you go, and the best thing is that she never leaves you.
+Well, that is only if you put her in a safe place that you can remember.
+I’m like most pre-schoolers, I play with something, leave it where I was playing, and forget all about it until I need it again.
 I’ve “lost” a few toys that way.
-When I was given the chance to make a new friend that was totally interactive I didn’t hesitate to say yes.
+When I was given the chance to make a new friend that was totally interactive, I didn’t hesitate to say yes.
 My Friend Cayla is a truly interactive doll that’s more than a doll, think of her as your new best friend.

 We were able to download the My Friend Cayla app from the iTunes store on my Mini iPad with no problems.
-Connecting via bluetooth was also no problem.
-She comes with an on switch which you must turn on before she’s able to connect of course.
-So far so good!
-We couldn’t wait to ask Cayla a few questions since she can answer questions, chat along with you, play games and even tell stories.
+Connecting via Bluetooth was also no problem.
+She comes with an on switch which you must turn on before she’s able to connect, of course.
+So far, so good!
+We couldn’t wait to ask Cayla a few questions since she can answer questions, chat with you, play games, and even tell stories.

-There is a settings menu that allows you change Cayla’s name to a name of your choosing.
+There is a settings menu that allows you to change Cayla’s name to a name of your choosing.
 You can also change your location.
-My Friend Cayla was set to New York and we were able to change her to Colorado.
+My Friend Cayla was set for New York, and we were able to change her to Colorado.
 I was even surprised to see that a few military bases were given as options as well.
-In the settings you can also have Cayla talk more or less, be loud or quiet, and our favorite feature?
-The word exclusion.
-You can put specific words into Cayla that she would not respond to.
+In the settings, you can also have Cayla talk more or less, be loud or quiet, and our favorite feature?
+The word “exclusion” You can put specific words into Cayla that she would not respond to.
 This was by far our favorite feature.
 There is also a tutorial video to help you get started.

-With the app you can play Tic Tac Toe and it was fun and challenging.
+With the app, you can play Tic Tac Toe, and it was fun and challenging.
 Cayla actually won more than we did.
-She also has a memory match game which is fun for the younger kids.
-As of this time there are 3 stories that she can read to you and a photo album which she can go through with you.
+She also has a memory match game that is fun for the younger kids.
+As of this time, there are 3 stories that she can read to you and a photo album that she can go through with you.

-When you turn Cayla on she says “hello” and starts talking to you.
-When she’s done talking her heart necklace lights up meaning that she’s listening.
+When you turn Cayla on, she says “hello” and starts talking to you.
+When she’s done talking, her heart necklace lights up, meaning that she’s listening.
 This is the time that you can talk to her.
 That’s where we had a little difficulty.
-I’m not sure if she had difficulty understanding us at times, but we would ask Cayla a few questions and she would either take a long time to answer (but she would answer correctly most times) or she would just say something totally random.
+I’m not sure if she had difficulty understanding us at times, but we would ask Cayla a few questions and she would either take a long time to answer (but she would answer correctly most of the time) or she would just say something totally random.

 I asked Cayla: What’s your favorite color?

-Cayla: I have an older brother and sister.
+Cayla: I have an older brother and a sister.